 Panel size appeared to be compatible to service size.
-Branch breaker distribution appeared normal.
+Branch breaker distribution appeared normal except gfor one breaker which is double tapped, have reviewed and corrected as necessary.
 No signs of overheating were evident at the time of the inspection.
 Outlets were randomly tested and had correct polarity, except as noted.